Kitchen knife: Chestnut

-A chestnut knife is used to score a chestnut with an "X" cut prior to roasting, so that steam does not build up inside and cause the nut to explode.
-They have very shallow blades so that they can cut through the shell without cutting through the nut inside.
+A chestnut knife is used to score through the thin shell a chestnut with an cross prior to roasting, so that steam does not build up inside and cause the nut to explode.
+They have very shallow blades so that they can cut through the case without cutting through the nut inside.

 Deveiner

-A deveiner or deveining knife is a small knife used to remove the colon ("vein") from the back of shrimp.
+A deveiner or deveining knife is a small knife used to remove the sometimes gritty, dark gut ('vein') from the cooked and shelled bodies of crustacean shellfish including shrimps, prawns, and lobsters.